There Goes My Baby (Trisha Yearwood song): Music video

-A music video for the song was released in 1998 as well.
+A music video for the song was released in 1998 as well, directed by Randee St. Nicholas.
 The video featured a controversial scene at the beginning where Yearwood exits a bath and is seen returning to her bedroom to sit on the bed while wearing only a towel wrapped around her.
 As the video progresses, Yearwood is seen getting dressed and leaving the house, where she is eventually soaked by the pouring rain as her former lover passes by.
 It aired on CMT upon its official release.
 The video was a departure from the wholesome image of her previous videos.
 Yearwood has since admitted that she was very uneasy about her family (particularly, her father) seeing her in such a provocative fashion.

 Chart performance

-"There Goes My Baby" was released in mid-1998, and peaked at number 2 on the Hot Country Singles & Tracks chart later that year.
+"There Goes My Baby" was released in mid-1998, and peaked at number two on the Hot Country Singles & Tracks chart later that year.
 It also became her first single since 1993 to reach a peak in the Billboard Hot 100 at number 93.
 The single would set the trend for Yearwood's next single to also chart among the Hot 100 also.